liuning0820/liuning0820.github.io/_posts/2019-04-02-jenkins-slave-agent-node-with-docker.md

     ![Add Node]({{ site.url }}{{site.baseurl}}/images/jenkins-add-slave-agent.jpg)

-- Check the Node [Log](http://192.168.1.1:8080/computer/docker-agent/log) to make sure the agent contected.
+- Check the Node [Log](http://192.168.1.1:8080/computer/docker-agent/log) to make sure the agent connected.

 Notes: during my setting up, the log remind me to have Java installed in the agent(the Azure VM host).